microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

         Source
     ```

-    The above query creates a custom function for our full file name by [combining](https://docs.microsoft.com/powerquery-m/text-combine) the file prefix, file number and file extension.
-We've had to account for converting our #"File number" value to text to avoid any errors with joining non-text values.
+    The function we have written [combines](https://docs.microsoft.com/powerquery-m/text-combine) the file prefix, file number and file extension to create a custom function for the full file name.
+We have also converted your #"File number" value to text to avoid any errors with joining non-text values.

-1. We'll open the **Advanced Editor** once again from our custom function above and complete the following:
-    1. Add a comma to end of the **fXFileName** step.
-    1. On a new line we'll create a step with the identifier name of **Source** which equals a [**Record**](https://docs.microsoft.com/powerquery-m/expressions-values-and-let-expression#record) type, containing the following name/value pairing as displayed below and update the return value to **Source** after the text **in**.
+1. Open the **Advanced editor** and add a coma to the end of the **fXFileName** step.
+Now create a new step with the identifier name of **Source** and a [**record**](https://docs.microsoft.com/powerquery-m/expressions-values-and-let-expression#record) value.
+Assign the key/value pairing as displayed below and update the return value to **Source** after the text **in**.

     | | Key  |  | Value |
     | :--- | :--- | :---- | :--- |